pfsense/docs/source/development/system-patches.rst

    -  Leave **URL/Commit ID** blank and paste the contents of a patch into **Patch Contents** text area.

 -  Set the **Path Strip Count**.
-Github commit IDs and URLs should be count of ``2`` (fixed automatically on save).
+GitHub commit IDs and URLs should be count of ``2`` (fixed automatically on save).
 Patches from other sources will need to be set appropriately.